The world is full of noise.

 Silence, Solitude and Stillness

-In the New Testament it is the word used for where John the Baptist preached, where the people followed Jesus to be fed, and — most pointedly for our purposes — where Jesus himself withdrew, again and again, to pray.
+In the New Testament it is the word used for where John the Baptist preached, where the people followed Jesus to be fed, and where Jesus himself withdrew, again and again, to pray.

 “But Jesus often withdrew to lonely places and prayed.”